Complete Guide to VAT in Slovenia: Rates, Registration, & Compliance

 EC Sales List

 VAT-registered individuals or businesses in Slovenia that engage in intra-EU supply of goods and services must submit an EC Sales List (ESL).
-As a type of tax declaration, ESL includes all relevant information on an in-scope transaction between two EU VAT-registered taxable persons, such as VAT numbers, addresses, quantity of supply, etc. ESLs must be filed by the 20th day of the month following the reporting month.
+As a type of tax declaration, ESL includes all relevant information on an in-scope transaction between two EU VAT-registered taxable persons, such as VAT numbers, addresses, quantities supplied, etc. ESLs must be filed by the 20th day of the month following the reporting month.Â

 Intrastat

-For the Intrastat obligation to occur, taxable persons must exceed defined annual arrivals and dispatches thresholds.
+For the Intrastat obligation to apply, taxable persons must exceed the defined annual thresholds for arrivals and dispatches.
 There are two types of thresholds.
 The first one is referred to as the Exemption threshold.
-The thresholds are EUR 220,000 for arrivals and EUR 270,000 for dispatches.
-Although called the Exemption threshold, once the threshold is exceeded, the obligation to file an Intrastat report emerges.
+The thresholds are EUR 300,000 for arrivals and EUR 280,000 for dispatches.
+Although called the Exemption threshold, once it is exceeded, the obligation to file an Intrastat report arises.Â

 Digital Reporting